KCErb/bread-basket/README.md

 Basket is a tool for publishing scientific findings.
 It's the last piece of the :bread: framework for scientific computing.
-It is still being built just like the rest of bread, so don't try to use it yet!
+But it's the first thing I've tried to build in that framework.

-When it is finished it will make scientific posters.
+When the `Poster` module is finished it will make scientific posters.
-In the future though, it should help make figures, presentations, and maybe even full journal articles.
+In the future however, `bread-basket` should help make figures, presentations, and maybe even full journal articles.

-## (Planned) Installation and Usage
+## Installation and Usage

 Since :bread: hasn't been built (at all) yet, this little piece of the framework is pretty lonely.
 So for now it's just a command-line utility